zeevmoney/entimport-example/README.md

 - User
 - Car

-Connect to the database using MySQL console or any other DB tool and execute the following statements:
+Connect to the database using [MySQL shell](https://dev.mysql.com/doc/mysql-shell/8.0/en/) or [similar database tool](mycli.net) that supports MySQL and execute the following statements:

 ```mysql
 # Users Table